StepanSaenko/RNAseq-workshop2023/RNAseq/README.md

 ```

 ## 8. Principal component analysis:
 Using the normalised counts stored in the 'vsd' object, we can perform a principal component analysis (PCA).
-PCAs help to visualise the overall similarities and differences among samples allowing for identifying outlier samples or batch effects (e.g., whether individuals from the same colony are more similar to each other than to other ants).
+PCAs help to visualise the overall similarities and differences among samples allowing for identifying outlier samples or batch effects (e.g., whether individuals from the same colony or sequencing run are more similar to each other than caste or tissues).

 To perform a PCA, we run the function 'plotPCA()', which performs both the PCA but also plots the output of the analysis.
 By default, it outputs the first two principal components, which each explain a certain amount of variance in our dataset.
 ```